JRTheStudent/Getting-and-Cleaning-Data/README.md

 > nrow(sData)
 [1] 180
 ```
-* [Tidiness criteria 3] Each observation of the summarized data consists of a discrete and logical set of variables of the same "kind".
+* [Tidiness criteria 3] Each observation of the summarized data consists of a discrete and logical set of variables of the same "kind."
 * [Tidiness criteria 4] Does not apply as the output consists of one table.

 Per the course requirements [6], the variable names of the data are descriptive both in the working and summarized data sets ("data" and "sData", respectively).
 In both cases the appended columns ("subject"" and "activity") are labelled as such, and the descriptive activity names have been added to the "activity" variable as defined in "activity_labels.txt."
 In the working data set "data" the measurement variables (columns 1-86) are named with the labels identified within "activities.txt."
 In the summarized data set "sData" the measurement columns are averaged by groupings o activity and subject, thus the prefix "mean_" is prepended to the associated measurement name.
 For details about the summarized data see the Code Book[5].